-- Weekly Check-in (5%)

-- Each weekend (due Saturday night at 11:59pm), you will have some sort of metacognitive check-in assignment.
-Most weeks this will be a simple (and very BRIEF 1 minute or less) video in which you answer some sort of question I pose.
+Weekly Check-in (10%) Each weekend (due Saturday night at 11:59pm), you will have some sort of metacognitive check-in assignment.
+Most weeks this will be a simple (and very BRIEF - 1 minute or less) video in which you answer some sort of question I pose.
 This is just an easy way for us to stay connected, which is a really important ingredient that helps me support your success in this class.

-- Weekly Online Quizzes (15%)

-Administered through Canvas, these weekly quizzes will cover ALL lab and lecture material for the week.
+- Weekly Online Quizzes (15%) Administered through Canvas, these weekly quizzes will cover ALL lab and lecture material for the week.
 Every week, quizzes will be posted in MODULES.
 Quizzes will be due Saturday night by 11:59pm.
 No late quizzes will be accepted so it is not advised that you wait until 11:58 pm to complete the quiz.
 You may take the quiz twice, and I will keep the higher score.
 These are excellent practice for your exams.
-BE AWARE: There are no make-up quizzes of any kind!

-- Exams (50%)

-There will be four midterm exams throughout the semester that cover material from both lecture and lab, as well as a comprehensive final exam.
-IF your score on the comprehensive final is higher than ANY of your other midterm scores, the lowest midterm score will be dropped and replaced with the final.
+BE AWARE: There are no make-up quizzes of any kind! - Exams (35%) There will be four midterm exams throughout the semester that cover material from both lecture and lab, as well as a comprehensive final exam.
 BE AWARE: There are no make-up exams of any type, unless you have a verifiable, unavoidable, and extreme circumstance.